walmartlabs/concord-website/docs/processes-v2/migration.md

     - log: "Just a regular log statement"
 ```

-Should produce the log looking like this:
+Should produce a log looking like this:

 <img src="../../assets/img/screenshots/segmented_log_example.png" class="img-responsive"/>

+The toolbar on the segments allows various actions to be performed on the logs.
+Users can expand the segment, auto scroll to the end, see YAML info, download the log segment as a file and
+generate a unique URL for the segment to facilitate ease of sharing logs.

 ## Parallel Execution